 - Don’t Hate Me for Saying This But…Tryyyyy to Relax: Ok don’t eye roll… I can feel you eye rolling.
 I know telling a person struggling with infertility to “just relax” is equivalent to telling a blind person to “just see!”
 But bear with me.
 The concept of relaxing is less about magically getting pregnant during a big, fancy beach vacation and more about finding little ways during your day to stay centered and calm.
 Whether that be through acupuncture, yoga, therapy, or meditation, finding ways to chill out is better for both your mental and physical health.

 - Try Some Products: There are a few simple over-the-counter products you can order or try to help boost your odds.
-From using the Stork or Pre-Seed to investing in some fancier vitamins (either for women or men), do your research.
-See if there are any special supplements, OPKs (Ovulation Predictor Kits), digital tracking devices or other items in which you’d like to invest.
-The price range for these products can differ dramatically, so make sure you’re comfortable with the price tag before going nuts on Amazon.
+From using Pre-Seed to investing in a digital ovulation tracker like iFertracker, just make sure to do your research.
+See if there are any special supplements, OPKs (Ovulation Predictor Kits), other tracking devices or items in which you’d like to invest.
+The price range for these products can differ dramatically, so make sure you’re comfortable with the price tag before going nuts.

 - Get Creative: If your budget can’t make acupuncture or fancy supplements work, fret not.
 There are a few little, budget-conscious things you can try.
 For example, making and using castor oil packs can be a great holistic way to stimulate your lymphatic and circulatory systems.
 Also, try drinking raspberry leaf tea to thicken your uterine lining.
 Eating pineapple core is another affordable way to encourage an embryo to stick during your two week wait due to bromelain, an enzyme found in pineapple core.